mostafa-shebo/Docker-Guestbook-project/README.md

 # Docker-Guestbook-project
-A simple guestbook application built with Flask and PostgreSQL, running in Docker containers.
+A simple guestbook application built with python (Flask) and PostgreSQL, running in Docker containers using docker compose.

 ## Table of Contents